CMPUT301F24jobber/QueueUp/README.md

 Want to sign up for an event?
 Tap the camera icon in your navigation bar and scan the QR code.
 You can also choose to join or leave the waitlist!

-Note: In the video above, the user scans the QR code in an virtual environment provided by the emulator in Android Studio Code.
+Note: In the video above, the user scans the QR code in a virtual environment provided by the emulator in Android Studio Code.
 This feature works with the phone's camera as well.

 ## Demo
 ### Create your own event!